grindsa/dkb-robo/README.md

 ```
 tlist = DKB.get_transactions(dkb_br, link, type, date_from, date_to)
 ```
-* dkb_br - the reference to the formerly created mechanize object
+* dkb_br - the reference to the formerly created mechanicalsoup browser object
 * link - link to get transactions for a specific account - see former step if you do not know how to get it
 * type - account type (either "account" or "creditcard") - see former step if you do not know how to get it
 * date_from - start date in European notation (DD.MM.YYYY)